 At TTD, we strive to create a productive, stimulating workplace that is open to new ideas.
 As an organization, we’re always evolving, informed by victims’ and survivors’ needs and changes in our community and the larger world.
 Employees who enjoy successful careers at TTD are those who enjoy challenges and thrive in a flexible culture.

-This position requires regular work in TTD’s outreach offices and shelter.
+This position will be based at TTD’s Lakes Region Outreach Office.
 Travel throughout Cumberland County is required.

 Prior experience and training are an advantage, though TTD values life experiences and provides comprehensive training for all new employees to fully perform advocacy functions.